 [In a note dated October 7th 2008]

-I just got done watching a TV show that sparked in me the desire to share my testimony-- in how I came to who I am in Christ.
-I've shared this story with my trusted friends and a handful of acquaintances on different occasions, but now is the time (finally) that I feel I should show this to the rest of the world.
-I was too scared of the shock factor for those closest to me, but I am not ashamed.
-Now's the time.
+I just got done watching a TV show that sparked in me the desire to share my testimony-- now is the time (finally) that I feel I should share this with the world.

 A few days before my 13th birthday, something happened to me that no one should really have to experience.
 I prefer not to disclose anything, but the experience was that which threw me into hell on earth.